 I feel this spirit may be Egin, the King of the North, who rides on a dragon.
 That the dragon flew away in the direction is relevant, but also telling, perhaps, are the names of two of the spirits that appear in this square and the name of one of Egin’s attendant spirits.
 The square’s servitors Ramoras and Romages have names that may equate to the Hebrew root word רעם (Ra’am), meaning ‘thunder’ ‘rumble,’ or ‘boom’ which account for the deep tremors I felt emanating from the bottom of the lake.
 Mathers, however, suggests that the former of these names related to the word ramaratz, meaning ‘raised ground’ which might relate to the mound of shale that appeared in the midst of the lake.

 This possible etymology is also reflected in the name of the spirit Rodabell or Radabelbes, who is one of the servants of Egin in the Book of Offices.
 This name, like the ones mentioned above, relates to a Hebrew word רעדב (ra’adab), which has the meaning ‘tremor,’ and thus fits with the deep, rumbling quake that I felt and heard pervading the early parts of this vision.
-Considering this, it is possible that the dragon, which is the creature that Egin rides, that came was the mount and servant of that King delivering instructions on how to pay him homage.
+Considering this, it is possible that the dragon that came was the mount and servant of that King delivering instructions on how to pay him homage.

-With the North Solstice and the sun’s entry into Cancer, the sign of Cardinal Water approaching, an experiment will be made on that day to test these theories.
+When the North Solstice and the Sun’s entry into Cancer that marks it arrives, an experiment will be conducted test these theories.

 Other spirit names that appeared in this square and their meanings are: